What is tail spend management in software?

 What exactly is tail spend?

 Tail spend refers to the long tail of small and medium-sized purchases that fall outside the formal procurement process.
-It often involves 20% of spending spread across 80% of suppliers.
-In software, this is particularly visible: dozens of tools with small subscriptions that together form a substantial bill.
+It often accounts for 20% of expenditure spread across 80% of suppliers.
+In software, this is particularly visible: dozens of tools with small subscriptions that together make up a sizeable bill.

 How do I approach tail spend management?

-Start by conducting a complete software inventory.
+Start with a complete software inventory.
 Group tools by category and identify overlaps.
 Consolidate to fewer suppliers and negotiate bundle prices.
-SoftVaro assists with this process.
+SoftVaro supports this process.

 How much can I save with tail spend management?

 On average, organisations save 15-30% on their tail spend by actively consolidating and negotiating.
-The exact savings depend on the number of tools, contract structure, and negotiation scope per supplier.
+The exact savings depend on the number of tools, contract structure, and negotiation room per supplier.

 Ready to save on software?

-SoftVaro negotiates the best deal on your behalf with over 4,000 suppliers.
+SoftVaro negotiates the best deal for you with over 4,000 suppliers.
 Independent, transparent, within 24 hours.